flimflam-austin/hugo-cms-test/content/quick_quotes/20210426-pink-moon-april-2021/index.md

 authorReference: 736ce08a-35f5-4f02-92d5-65507845df97
 is_breaking: false
 featured_quote:
-  quote: >-
-    April’s full moon often corresponded with the early springtime blooms of a certain pink wildflower native to eastern North America....
-  citation: >-
-    The Old Farmer's Almanac on the phenomenon known as the Pink Moon, which will be most visible Monday night after 11:30 p.m.
-EST barring  clouds in its way.
+  quote: The full moon is the first of two supermoons for 2021.
+  citation: 'NASA''s Gordon Johnson on the first full moon of 2021: a pink "supermoon."'

 ---
 * It's not actually pink.
 It's named for the pink wildflower species, Phlox subulata, that blooms around this time of year.
 Old Farmer's Almanac: _"The moon will be its usual golden color near the horizon and fade to a bright white as it glides overhead." _